BasicWolf/archived-concrete-settings/docs/quickstart.rst

 Type hint
 ---------

-As explained above, type hint carries no meaning on its own.
+Type hint is a setting type.
 It is intended to be used by validators, like the built-in :class:`ValueTypeValidator <concrete_settings.validators.ValueTypeValidator>` to validate a setting's value.
+Otherwise it carries no meaning and is just a valid Python value.

 The :class:`ValueTypeValidator <concrete_settings.validators.ValueTypeValidator>`
 is a :ref:`default validator <advanced_validators>` for settings which have no validators defined explicitly: